-The Great Smoky Mountains of eastern Tennessee draws tourists to Gatlinburg like a Toby Keith concert draws starry-eyed southern girls.
+The Great Smoky Mountains of eastern Tennessee draw throngs of visitors to Gatlinburg.
 What’s great about the beautiful southern city is that it is easily accessible by less than a day’s drive for more than half of the country’s population.
 On a good day, you can get there by taking I-40 to Exit 407 and going south through Sevierville and Pigeon Forge.
 For alternative routes consider the following:

--If coming by way of Virginia, consider a 45 minute drive via I-81 South to I-40 East and get off at Newport (Exit 435).
+-If coming to Gatlinburg from Virginia, consider a drive via I-81 South to I-40 East and get off at Newport (Exit 435).
 Then, follow Highway 321 South into Gatlinburg.

--Those arriving from Asheville, North Carolina can take I-40 West to Exit 440 and follow Highway 321 South to Gatlinburg.
-This should take 45 minutes.
+-Those making the trip to Gatlinburg from Asheville, North Carolina can take I-40 West to Exit 440 and follow Highway 321 South to Gatlinburg.

-For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville – McGhee Tyson Airport (TYS) which is 55 miles north of Gatlinburg.
+For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville.
+McGhee Tyson Airport (TYS) is 55 miles north of Gatlinburg.
 Most major airlines fly there daily and once you are on the ground, renting a car is quite easy for maximum enjoyment of the trip.
-Hop in the car, turn up the radio to a little Sugarland, and be prepared to enjoy some good ole southern hospitality!
+Hop in the car, turn up the radio, and be prepared to enjoy some good ole southern hospitality!
 Gatlinburg is waiting with open arms.